Learn Developer Tools

 Level of Difficulty, Prerequisites, & Cost

 It is challenging to discuss the difficulty associated with developer tools because each tool and library has a different difficulty level.
-For example, learning a distributed version control tool like Git will be relatively easy to learn and use, since its features are lightweight and highly accessible.
-Learning a full-stack framework like the JavaScript MERN stack will be more difficult because this is a collection of advanced programming libraries.
-Aspiring web developers are encouraged to explore their options, though none of the tools you can learn are so complex as to be out of reach to intermediate developers, especially those receiving professional skills training.
+For example, learning a distributed version control tool like Git is relatively easy to learn and use, since its features are lightweight and highly accessible.
+Learning a full-stack framework like the JavaScript MERN stack will be more difficult, as this is a collection of advanced programming libraries.
+Aspiring web developers are encouraged to explore their options, though none of the available tools are too complex for intermediate developers, especially those receiving professional skills training.

 There are essentially two different types of prerequisites for learning developer tools.
-There are technically no prerequisites for programming efficiency tools like Git or Visual Code Studio, but learning them won’t accomplish anything if you don’t know how to program code.
-It doesn’t really matter what specific languages you learn since Git is equally helpful for HTML/CSS and Python users, but you will need a background knowledge of computer programming.
-For frameworks and libraries such as React and Node.js that are built on top of existing programming languages, those languages are rigid prerequisites for learning the framework.
-For example, those who want to learn Node.js will have to learn JavaScript, which means they will have to learn HTML/CSS.
+There are technically no prerequisites for efficiency-focused tools like Git or Visual Studio Code, but learning them won’t accomplish anything if you don’t already know how to code.
+It doesn’t really matter what specific languages you learn, since Git is equally helpful for users of HTML, CSS, JavaScript, and Python, but you will need background knowledge in computer programming.
+For frameworks and libraries such as React and Node.js that are built on top of existing programming languages, those languages are strict prerequisites for learning the framework.
+For example, those who want to learn Node.js will have to learn JavaScript, which means they must learn HTML and CSS first.

 Most development tools are open-source, allowing students to use them without paying.
-This also means that they tend to have vibrant communities that are constantly expanding what the tools are capable of doing in terms of optimizing programmers’ efficiency.
+This also means they tend to have vibrant communities that are constantly expanding what the tools can do in terms of optimizing programmers’ efficiency.
 Some of these tools may have slight fees for certain premium features (for instance, users hosting massive amounts of data on GitHub may have to pay a small fee, though individuals are unlikely ever to come close to this).
 Still, for most users, developer tools are entirely free to use.

 Read about how difficult it is to learn developer tools.